Call (888) 883-2483

 Irritable Bowel Syndrome can also be connected to military service on a secondary basis, meaning it was caused by another service connected condition.
 For example, if you suffer from IBS as a result of the medication you are taking to treat your service connected PTSD, you may qualify for secondary service connection for IBS.

 The VA currently gives a 0, 10, or 30 percent VA disability for IBS.
 To determine your rating, the VA will consider the symptoms you are displaying.

-- 10 Percent Rating: The Veteran’s symptoms are considered moderate, where the Veteran suffers, “frequent episodes of bowel disturbance and abdominal distress.”
+- 10 Percent Rating: The Veteran’s symptoms are considered moderate, where the Veteran suffers “frequent episodes of bowel disturbance and abdominal distress.”
 In this case, a Veteran’s IBS is severe enough to warrant receiving the minimum disability benefits.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.